 Law enforcement searching woods outside Clinton after man ran away from traffic stop

-EAST FELICIANA PARISH - Law enforcement is searching outside of Clinton for a man who was tasered during a traffic stop and then took off into the woods.
+CLINTON - Deputies are searching for a man who was tased during a traffic stop and continued to flee into the nearby woods late Monday night.

-The East Feliciana Parish Sheriff's Office said a deputy spotted a motorcycle traveling erratically around 9 p.m. near the intersection of LA 955 and LA 10.
-The deputy tried to pull over the vehicle before the motorcyclist tried to turn around and laid down the bike.
+The East Feliciana Parish Sheriff's Office said a deputy spotted a motorcycle driving erratically around 9 p.m. near the intersection of LA 955 and LA 10.
+The deputy tried to pull over the vehicle before the motorcyclist, later identified as Donald Jean McDonald, turned around and laid down the bike.

-Sheriff Jeff Travis said the man was not following the deputy's orders and the deputy deployed their taser.
-Afterward, the man ran into the woods.
+McDonald did not listen to the deputy's orders, and the deputy used his Taser.
+Despite being tased, McDonald fled into the nearby woods, prompting a manhunt.

-As of 11 p.m., deputies and dogs were out searching the area.
-The sheriff said deputies are monitoring a nearby neighborhood and asked for anyone who sees something suspicious to call 911 or the sheriff's office.
+Tuesday morning, Sheriff Jeff Travis said the hunt was still ongoing, and that McDonald has a substantial criminal history.
+Warrants for McDonald's arrest are being filed.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.